BiaPyX/BiaPy/README.md

 | [Anatole Chessel](https://scholar.google.com/citations?hl=en&user=GC8aiVsAAAAJ)                                                        | Supervision                 | <ul> <li>Laboratoire d’Optique et Biosciences, CNRS, Inserm, Ecole Polytechnique</li> </ul>  |

 ## Citation
+Please note that BiaPy is based on a publication.
+If you use it successfully for your research please be so kind to cite our work:
 ```
 Franco-Barranco, D., Andrés-San Román, J.A., Gómez-Gálvez, P., Escudero, L.M., Muñoz-Barrutia, A. and
 Arganda-Carreras, I., 2023, April.
 BiaPy: a ready-to-use library for Bioimage Analysis Pipelines.